ACT delivers proven Constant Conductance Heat Pipe (CCHP) thermal control products

 ACT fabricates Constant Conductance Heat Pipes (CCHPs) to exact aerospace requirements.
-These devices are manufactured under ACT’s AS 9100-2009 and ISO 9001:2008 certified Quality System.
+These devices are manufactured under ACT’s ISO 9001:2015 and AS9100D certified Quality System.
 The materials used for manufacturing (extrusions and working fluids) are certified and qualified to meet the demanding level of aerospace quality.
 Each aluminum extrusion is fully characterized to determine thermal capability and pressure containment capability as functions of operating temperature and fluid charge.
 The welding processes are performed by welders certified to AWS 17.1 Specification for Fusion Welding for Aerospace Applications.

 After the rigorous physical/chemical cleaning process, the heat pipes are further cleaned in-situ by operation at elevated temperatures with a high purity working fluid charge that is subsequently vented.
 A second high purity charge is loaded and the pipe is operated over a number of days with several checks for non-condensable gases at extremely low temperatures, where the slightest amount of non-condensable gas can be detected and removed before final hermetic sealing.